Rocky-MPN/Frontend/Scrimba/Learning-Journal/README.md

 # Scrimba - Learning Jpurnal

-This is a solution to the Frontend Developer Career Path module 6 - Learning Jpurnal - on Scrimba [Frontend Career Path](https://scrimba.com/learn/frontend)
+This is a solution to the Frontend Developer Career Path module 6 - Learning Journal - on Scrimba [Frontend Career Path](https://scrimba.com/learn/frontend)

 The aim of this project was to create a Learning Journal Blog based on Figma file using JavaScript, CSS and HTML.